 Cynthia McNair and her boyfriend, Alex, express some racists’ feelings toward blacks in book one.
 They visit Cynthia’s Grandmother, Sidney McNair, who recounts the story of her ancestor, an enslaved woman named Stella.
 Cynthia has no idea of her African ancestry or how deep this rabbit hole goes.

 (2) Stella: Beyond the Colored Line

 In book two, we dig deeper into the McNair family’s legacy.
-Named after her great-grandmother, Stella has a very light complexion which causes her to be the tease of her classmates.
+Named after her great-grandmother, Stella has fair skin, which causes her classmates to tease her.
 Unable to find solace among her African American contemporaries, Stella finds it challenging to adjust to a world where she is too light to be “black.”
 After The Great Depression of the 1930s forces Stella’s family to move to Chicago, a conversation with Aunt Sara provokes Stella to do something that will dramatically affect not just her life but the life of her children and grandchildren.